apacheignite/documentation/odbc-driver/odbc-driver.md

 }
 [/block]
 Ignite ODBC Driver shipped in sources.
 It means that you need to build it before you are going to be able to use it.

+As ODBC Driver is written in C++ it is shipped as as part of the Apache Ignite C++ and depends on some of the C++ libraries.
+More specifically it depends on utils and binary Ignite libraries.
+It means you will need to build them prior to building ODBC driver itself.

+## Building on Windows
+You need MS Visual Studio 2010 or later to be able to build ODBC driver on Windows.
+Once you have it open Ignite solution `%IGNITE_HOME%\platforms\cpp\project\vs\ignite.sln` (or ignite_86.sln if you are running 32-bit platform) left-click odbc project in Solution Explorer and choose "Build".
+Visual Studio will automatically detect and build all necessary dependencies.

+When the build process is over you can find `odbc.dll` in `%IGNITE_HOME%\platforms\cpp\project\vs\x64\Release`.

+## Building on Linux

 [block:api-header]
 {
   "type": "basic",